Disposing of Constructed Real Property Assets

 A. We generally dispose of real property assets by one of two methods:

-(2) Off-site removal that is open to outside entities.
-Because our constructed real property assets are almost all located on stewardship lands, for public disposition, it’s almost always necessary to move the materials offsite through a salvage and removal operation.
+(2) Offsite removal that is open to outside entities.
+Because our constructed real property assets are almost all located on stewardship lands that are used by the public, it is usually necessary to move the materials offsite through a salvage and removal operation.

-B. The disposal process begins when the Field Station Manager requests approval in advance to dispose of an asset by submitting a form DI-103A, Certificate of Unserviceable Property, or DI-103, Report of Survey.
-To complete the form, you have to consider potentially historic attributes, environmental hazards, etc.
+B. The disposal process begins when the Field Station Manager, based on a CCA or other unit needs, requests approval in advance to dispose of an asset by submitting an FWS Certificate of Unserviceable Real Property (FWS Form 3-2509) to the Regional IMD Chief.
+To complete the form, we must consider potentially historic attributes, environmental hazards, etc.

-(1) Fair market value of $50,000 or less: Once the Regional office approves disposal, the station may proceed with the actual disposal or demolition of the asset if its fair market value is no more than $50,000.
-The Service has delegated authority from GSA to dispose of assets with a fair market value of $50,000 or less.
+(1) Estimated fair market value of $50,000 or less: If the appropriate Regional Director and Assistant Regional Director approve the disposal, the station may proceed with the disposal or demolition of the asset if its estimated fair market value is no more than $50,000.
+The Service has delegated authority from GSA to dispose of assets with an estimated fair market value of $50,000 or less.
 When we use the authority, we must document in our records that we used the same disposal procedures GSA would have used.

-(2) Fair market value of more than $50,000: If the fair market value of the asset exceeds $50,000, GSA must declare it surplus and the asset must go through the GSA disposal process.
+(2) Estimated fair market value of more than $50,000: If the estimated fair market value of the asset exceeds $50,000, GSA must declare it surplus, and the asset must go through the GSA disposal process.
+See SF 118, Report of Excess Real Property.

 A. FBMS is the database of record for documenting facility disposals.

-B. We must fully document disposals, attach a scanned copy of the documentation in FBMS, and adjust FBMS and SAMMS real property records within 30 days after the actual disposition.
+B. We must fully document disposals, attach a copy of the FWS Certificate of Unserviceable Real Property in FBMS, and adjust FBMS and SAMMS real property records within 30 days after the actual disposition.
+See sections 8.6C8.6D(2), and 8.6F(4) for the respective employees with these responsibilities.